 Nothing captures the essence of a thought, feeling or experience like these 17-syllable word portraits.
 I take commissions from individuals, organizations and businesses to distill their stories into poetic nuggets to be shared with clients, patrons and loved ones.
-I would love to create one for you or your business.

 It's been a couple of years since the quarantine and isolation of the pandemic ended and we believe the world is ready for us to share a selection of the Haiku we created during the worst of COVID!
 From serious takes on the mental health toll, loss and politics to whimsical offerings on sour dough bread, Netflix binging and crafting, the work will have you pondering about life during that storm and offer fresh perspectives on who we are individually and collectively.

 Look for it in 2024!
 And check out some of the other cool things we've done below.

 MISSION STATEMENT: We connect people to each other, themselves and their environment through the ancient Japanese art of Haiku.

 Before the shelter in place came to Pittsburgh on March 23, the first Haiku Happiness Zoom Party had already taken place in collaboration with The Incline.
 That first event provided an opportunity for 20 people to discuss their concerns and fears surrounding the pandemic.
 You can read the resulting Haiku here.

 The next event, two weeks later, was in celebration of National Poetry Month.
 The group drew inspiration from a painting by local artist Frank Harris and created a collaborative multi-stanza Haiku (you can see it below in the photo slide show of all the art we've done).

 By the middle of April, it was clear that it would be beneficial to continue talking about what everyone was going through with the enormous changes and adjustments brought on by COVID.